ardiaroo/AutoCopy-Seperate-Text/README.md

 Output:

-H a i   k a l i a n   l a g i   a p a
+h a i   k a l i a n   s e d a n g   a p a

 Cara Kerja